 Importance of tpl.php for Website Function:

 tpl.php can house website themes.
 It can be vital for website aesthetics and user experience.
-But it’s not always essential for core website functionality.
+However, it is not always necessary for the core functionality of the website or server.

 Necessity for Website Operation: